vossisboss/wagtail/docs/getting_started/tutorial.md

 You can now edit the homepage within the Wagtail admin area (go to Pages, Homepage, then Edit) to see the new body field.
 Enter some text into the body field, and publish the page by selecting _Publish_ at the bottom of the page editor, rather than _Save Draft_.

+[//]: <> (This should probably be broken up into two sections so people understand how the templates connect.)

 The page template now needs to be updated to reflect the changes made to the model.
 Wagtail uses normal Django templates to render each page